 After our tour, we met in the coach’s office.
-I’m going to preface this with some background on myself… Ever since I was born, my older brothers led me to believe that getting a haircut would be extremely painful.
-As a result, I ended up with a ponytail until I was sixteen years old which I had during this visit.
+I’m going to preface this with some background on myself.
+Ever since I was born, my older brothers led me to believe that getting a haircut would be extremely painful.
+As a result, I ended up with a ponytail until I was eleven years old.
+I never cut my hair and had long hair during this visit.
 Given the history that coincides with lacrosse, the coach believed that I was a Native American because of my hair.
-However, I am not and was taken aback when the coach made a comment that I was Native American.
+However, I am not and was taken aback when the coach commented that I was Native American.
 While it was easy to see the mistake, I felt a bit awkward and embarrassed having to explain the course of events that led to me having a ponytail for the vast majority of my life.
-While the encounter was awkward, my awkward visit did not stop there.
+While the encounter was awkward, my uneasy visit did not stop there.

 After our meeting with the coaches, my family was led out to the field to watch a practice.
 The drills began, and the ball was flying around the field.
 Each player seemed to know what they were doing and executed every movement with high precision, and I was most definitely impressed.
 During the cool-down stretches, two players on the corner of the field decided to settle some dispute by fighting each other.
-The fight was broken up immediately and the players put on opposite ends of the field.
-I could not comprehend what just transpired and patiently waited for the coaches to see what their take on the incident would be.
-The coaches seemed happy that his players dropped their gloves and that they physically went at each other.
-We were at odds at how we thought the situation should have been handled but I held my breath because I didn’t believe it was my place to say anything.
+The fight was broken up immediately, and the players put on opposite ends of the field.
+I could not comprehend what just transpired and patiently waited to see what the coach’s reactions would be.
+Oddly, the coaches seemed happy that his players dropped their gloves and that they physically went at each other.
+The team was at odds at how they felt the situation should have been handled.
+I held my breath because I didn’t believe it was my place to say anything.

 You May Also Like:

 Posted on August 13, 2017 in Recruiting 101